Pray4Lovee/pezkuwi-sdk/docs/contributor/container.md

 Injecting a binary inside a base image is the quickest option to get a working container image.
 This only works if you were able to build a Linux binary, either locally, or using a container as described above.

-After building a Linux binary (`polkadot-parachain`) with cargo or with Parity CI image as documented above, the following command allows producing a new container image where the compiled binary is injected:
+After building a Linux binary (`pezkuwi-teyrchain`) with cargo or with Parity CI image as documented above, the following command allows producing a new container image where the compiled binary is injected:

 ```bash